kapok-lang/kapok/doc/guide/variable.md

 If an identifier that start with underscore(_) and with tailing other characters, the Kapok compiler would not report warning if the identifier is not used.
 If an identifier is a single underscore, it acts like a placeholder.
 For example, if we didn’t need to capture a value during the pattern matching, we could specify the special variable _ (an underscore).
 This acts like a variable but immediately discards any value given to it—in a pattern match, it is like a wildcard saying, “I’ll accept any value here.”

 The dot character(.) is not a valid character of an identifier.
 If the dot character occurs between two identifiers, it represents a namespaced-identifier, which is called dot-identifier in whole.
 A dot-identifier evaluates to the named value in the specified namespace.
-For example, we could specify a embedded namespace in the ns special form, as
+For example, we could specify a simple namespace in the ns special form, as

 ```clojure
 (ns some-namespace